karnop/cat-dog-fox-dlclassifier/README.md

 - **Model Training**: Trains a CNN model using PyTorch.
 - **Model Evaluation**: Computes accuracy and loss on validation and test sets.
 - **Model Serving**: Serves predictions through a FastAPI app.
+- **User Interface**:
+  - A Next.js-based frontend allows users to upload an image and view predictions.
 - **MLOps Integration**:
   - **DVC**: Tracks dataset and model versions, stores them on Google Drive.
   - **MLflow**: Logs metrics, parameters, and artifacts.